komailo/kubeit/README.md

 > :warning: **Kubeit is in active development!**
 > Expect rapid changes, breaking updates, and evolving features.

 Kubeit is a service-team-focused tool designed to simplify Kubernetes deployment configuration.
-Service teams can write a minimal YAML file describing their application or infrastructure, and Kubeit automatically transforms it into fully rendered Kubernetes objects that can be seamlessly included with the deployed container.
+Service teams can write a minimal YAML file describing their application or infrastructure, and Kubeit automatically transforms it into fully rendered Kubernetes objects that can be seamlessly included with the container at build time.

+By shipping the Kubeit configuration inside the container, Kubernetes manifests can be generated at runtime without needing a separate Helm deployment.
+This creates self-contained deployable containers.

 Why Choose Kubeit?